 There are two ways of improving software product development.
 The Agile way or the highway.
 Quality Assurance in Agile software development significantly improves the development process.
 If it’s implemented from the beginning (while reviewing specification document) and kept until the end (regression and launch testing) it benefits the product.
-It provides the first and the last line of defence.
+It provides the first and the last line of defense.

 In comparison to Waterfall, Agile (especially SCRUM) is a revolutionary approach to software development.
 SCRUM is the most popular Agile framework, so most people mean SCRUM when thinks about Agile.

 To explain, how testing differs between the aforementioned means of software development, we need a short description of them.
-This is a big change for software developers, but even bigger change for software testers.
+This is a big change for software developers, but an even bigger change for software testers.